sneuensc/mapache/README.md

 # Quick start
-To install mapache, you need to clone the repository, prepare a plain text file with the descriptions of the FASTQ files to be mapped, and adapt the configuration of the pipeline.
+To install mapache, you need to clone the repository and create a conda environment following the instructions below.
+This will automatically install the software needed to map FASTQ files to a reference genome and create a report with the mapping statistics.

+To execute mapache, you can move to the cloned directory (`mapache`) or symlink its content (the directories `config/`,  `results/`, `workflow/`, and `test_data/` if you want to run the test) to your working directory.

+You will mostly interact with mapache through its configuration file (`config/config.yaml`), where you can tweak the parameteres of the pipeline, and the samples file (`config/samples.tsv`), in which you can list all the input FASTQ files.

 ## Install